DivanPrinsloo/Branch-Map-Location-Capitec-Assignment-/README.md

 This ensures client-side React routing continues to work even when refreshing or entering URLs directly.

 The container exposes port 80, which Docker maps to 5173 on your machine.

+---

+If fails please inform me as I have not made use of Docker before and tried to have it working